Health and Safety policy

 It is essential that every employee works actively with us to enable all statutory duties to be complied with.
 The successful implementation of this policy requires total commitment from every member of the Gallery, regardless of position or of length of service.
 Each individual has a legal obligation to take reasonable care for his or her own health and safety, and for the safety of other people who may be affected by his or her acts or omissions.

-The Gallery’s Health and Safety policy will be regularly monitored to ensure that the objectives are achieved.
+The Gallery’s Safety Policy will be regularly monitored to ensure that the objectives are achieved.
 It will be reviewed and, if necessary, revised in the light of legislative or organisational changes.

-- The Director has the overall responsibility to ensure that the Health and Safety Policy is effectively applied.
+- The Director has the overall responsibility to ensure that the Safety Policy is effectively applied.

-- The Director will receive annual, formal, written reports from the Head of Resources on Health and Safety at the Gallery.
-The Director will then report to the Trustees annually on overall effectiveness of the Policy.
+- The Director will receive formal, written reports from the Director of Estates and Operations on Safety at the Gallery annually or more frequently if necessary.
+The Director will then report to the Trustees annually (or more frequently if necessary) to the board of Trustees, so that they may monitor and review the effectiveness of the safety policies and procedures.

 - The Director will ensure that the Gallery has appointed appropriate advisors (designated as competent persons under the Act) and that the Gallery has adequate systems in place to ensure health, safety and welfare at work.

-- So far as is reasonably practicable, the Director will ensure that all employees, contractors and other visitors, fulfil their obligations in the implementation of the Health and Safety Policy.
+- So far as is reasonably practicable, the Director will ensure that all employees, partners and other visitors, fulfil their obligations in the implementation of the Safety Policy.

 - The Director requires that every member of staff will, at all times, comply with Health and Safety policy and procedures.

-- The Director will ensure that proper financial management systems exist to ensure adequate provision is made for identified health and safety resources.
+- The Director will ensure that proper financial management systems are in place to ensure adequate provision is made for identified safety resources, including training.

-- The Head of Resources will act for the Director on all matters concerning health, safety and welfare, including ensuring regular Health and Safety performance reports are taken to the Senior Management Team.
+- The Director of Estates and Operations will act for the Director on all matters concerning health and safety, including ensuring regular Health and Safety performance reports are taken to the Senior Management Team who will ensure that the resources made available by the Director are used in an efficient and cost effective manner.

-- The Head of Resources will chair the Gallery’s Health and Safety Committee and ensure that it meets quarterly according to its terms of reference.
+- The Director of Estates and Operations will chair the Gallery’s Safety Committee and ensure that it meets quarterly according to its terms of reference.

-- The Head of Resources will ensure that the Gallery’s Health and Safety policy is regularly reviewed, and that internal documentation (section 3) is relevant and easily available.
+- The Director of Estates and Operations will ensure that the Gallery’s Health and Safety policy is regularly reviewed, and that internal documentation (section 3) is relevant and easily available.

-- The Head of Resources will ensure that relevant training in all aspects of health and safety, including fire evacuation, is available to all staff.
+- The Director of Estates and Operations will ensure that relevant training in all aspects of health and safety, including fire evacuation, is available to all staff.

-- Using the resources of the appointed advisors, the Head of Resources will carry out investigations of serious accidents and dangerous occurrences, and maintain accident and incident records to monitor trends and statistics.
+- Using the resources of the appointed advisors, the Director of Estates and Operations will carry out investigations of serious accidents and dangerous occurrences, and ensure accident and incident records are maintained to monitor trends and statistics and any reports to the Health and Safety Executive are made..

-- The responsibilities of the Head of Resources include ensuring health and safety and fire precautions are taken into account in the design and use of buildings, plant and equipment.
+- The responsibilities of the Director of Estates and Operations include ensuring health and safety and fire precautions are taken into account in the design and use of buildings, plant and equipment.
 This includes facilitating inspections to identify any unsafe or unhealthy practices, equipment or premises.

-- The Head of Resources should ensure that the Gallery, through its competent persons, maintains contact with enforcing agencies and professional bodies.
+- The Director of Estates and Operations should ensure that the Gallery, through its competent persons, maintains contact with enforcing agencies and professional bodies.

 Senior Management Team